Joe and Petunia

-Joe and Petunia is a four part series of public information films in the UK.
+Joe and Petunia is a four part series of public information films from the UK.
 The series was made by Nicholas Cartoons, which was also responsible for the 1981 television series Willo the Wisp.
 The films were animated and featured Joe, a tiny little man in pinstripes, and Petunia, his wife who wore a hat and sunglasses.
 The voices were played by Wendy Craig as Petunia, later replaced by Brigit Forsyth for the last film, and Peter Hawkins as Joe.
-In each film, they caused danger with their avoidable accidents, advising the public on what not to do in a similar situation.
+In each film, they cause danger with their avoidable accidents, advising the public on what not to do in a similar situation.

 Films

 The public information films these characters appeared in were: